exist2021/A2A/content/page/A small-town girl drives guys in our building crazy.md

 ---
 date: 2021-05-27
-category: childhood
+category:
+- Childhood
 tags:
 - building
 title: A small-town girl drives guys in our building crazy
-categories: childhood
+categories:
+- Childhood
-lastMod: 2022-07-16
+lastMod: 2022-07-17
 ---
 She was from a smaller town, but she created a romantic stir when she came to our house in Mumbai.
 Something about her radiated warmth and besides, she was good-looking.
 Tall, beautiful and she resembled an actress of that time named **Jaya Prada.**